 The white couverture powder is equally impressive and contains 40% cocoa solids, which is much higher than many brands.
 Flavoured with natural vanilla, it is free from both gluten and soya.
 I’ve used it in various recipes, but you can find specific mention in my red gooseberry cakes and burnt butter cupcakes.
 I have to confess that I’ve not tried this as a hot chocolate, but for those with a sweet tooth, I expect it would make a very nice drink indeed.

-Come back tomorrow for more ChocolateWeek tasters and don’t miss out on those posted earlier this week:
+Come back tomorrow for more ChocolateWeek tasters.
+And don’t miss out on the ones from earlier this week:

-Thanks go to Hans Sloane, Mortimer Chocolate Company, St Helen’s Farm and Barry Callebaut for the various samples.
+Thanks go to Hans Sloane, Mortimer Chocolate Company, St Helen’s Farm, Beyond The Bean and Barry Callebaut for the various samples.
 I was not required to write positive reviews and as always, all opinions are my own.
 Thank you also for your support of the brands and organisations that help to keep Tin and Thyme blithe and blogging.